Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 Common Adjustments in a Quality of Earnings Analysis

 Normalization adjustments restate your earnings to reflect true operating performance.
+These adjustments are a standard part of the diligence process and due diligence procedures, ensuring that financial statements accurately represent the company’s financial health.
 Understanding these common adjustments helps you anticipate what a QoE will examine.

 Owner Compensation Normalization